-as well to so that there are two different time slots.
-This is so that they won't be mixing with others outside their pods.

-PREPARATION

 Principals and school managers spent the summer break working towards a safe return to school in September and Sligo Grammar was no different.
 A huge effort kicked in to ensure that the school was deep-cleaned.
 A one-way system was implemented and school desks were arranged to maximise physical distance between all.
 Maintenance and cleaning staff worked hard to have the school buildings and grounds set up for the students in September.

-Staff were provided with their own PPE.
-Face coverings and hand sanitiser is available for all to access throughout the school day from matron and in the hallways.
+Staff provided their own PPE.
+Face coverings and hand sanitiser is available for all to access throughout the school day from the front office and in the hallways.
 Additional cleaning takes place throughout the school day to ensure that frequent touch points and classrooms are kept sanitised.

-The biggest challenge in preparing the school for the new year was organising the timetable, changing the duration of breaks and staggering them for different classes, according to the Vice Principal, Mr. Staunton.
-"Changing breaks from 40 to 20 minutes was one of the biggest changes but probably one of the most effective," he added.
+The biggest challenge in preparing the school for the new year was organising the timetable, changing the duration of lunchtimes and staggering them for different years, according to the Vice Principal, Mr. Staunton.
+"Changing break to 20 minutes was one of the biggest changes but probably one of the most effective," he added.
+Two twenty-minute breaks are in place, the first for the junior school, and the second for the senior.
 This change ensures that students are limiting their contact with other students for very short periods outside of their core class groups.

-()

 SPORT

 20 x 20 CAMPAIGN

 During the first term of this school year, SGS took part in the National 20x20 Campaign.
 The aims of this campaign focus on women and girls in sport, striving to achieve a 20% increase in participation, media coverage and attendance in this area by the end of 2020.
-These goals are represented by this motivational motto: "if she can't see it, she can't be it."
+These goals are represented by this motivational motto: "If she can't see it, she can't be it."
 "I became aware of the programme because I am involved in girls' sport both in SGS and in the community and I thought it was a really good idea," stated P.E. teacher Ms McDermott, who was heavily involved in the 20x20 campaign in SGS.
 "I wanted to let everybody in SGS know about the variety of sports we have both inside and outside of school, and also to let people know about girls who are involved in sport outside of school which perhaps they wouldn't have known about otherwise."
 Within our school, Ms McDermott believes that girls' participation is the most important element of the campaign.
-She also feels that the best ways to get and keep young girls involved in sport are you make it fun, to offer a wide variety of sports, to encourage team co-operation and you have plenty of team trips!
+She also feels that the best ways to get and keep young girls involved in sport are to make it fun, to offer a wide variety of sports, to encourage team co-operation and have plenty of team trips!
 "I think that the 20x20 campaign was very successful," Ms McDermott added.
 "I do know that it has absolutely increased participation, attendance and media coverage, so I think that it was a great start to something that we need to keep working on."
 This year in SGS, more than one third of the girls attending our school are involved in hockey.
 Ms McDermott says that this is the result of a lot of hard work, but also of a growing interest in sport for women.
-RUGBY Six SGS senior rugby players had an eventful summer by making the Connacht Schools team.
-Matthew O'Hara, Kacper Palamarczuk, Eddie Coyle and Mark McGlynn were chosen for Connacht, while Adam Hunter made the U18 squad and Hubert Gilvarry was selected for the Sub Academy of the Connacht professional team.
-Well done to all the boys on making the team and to their coaches for all their hard work.